teba-isea/modern-mern-crud/README.md

-# modern-mern-crud
+# modern-mern-crud (backend)

-A modern project to-do App created with the MERN stack and programmed completly on ES2020
+A modern project to-do App created with the MERN stack and programmed completly on ES2020 using MongoDB, ExpressJs and React

-## commands
+## Commands

 `npm start`
 to start the server